nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api.md

 On top of the `depth` header, you can use:

 *   A header:
-    `X-NXfetch.document` with the property ids storing the references, for each additional object to retrieve, e.g.: `"X-NXfetch.document":"mySchema:aProperty, myOtherSchema:yetAnotherProperty"`
+    `fetch.document` with the property ids storing the references, for each additional object to retrieve, e.g.: `"fetch.document":"mySchema:aProperty, myOtherSchema:yetAnotherProperty"`

-    Or `X-NXfetch.document:properties` instead to retrieve all objects at the same time.
+    Or `fetch.document:properties` instead to retrieve all objects at the same time.
 *   The corresponding JS client methods:

     ```javascript